JeffHanru/bootstrap-demo1/README.md

-# bootstrap-demo1
+# Bootstrap-demo1
-Bootstrap practice which mainly focus on html and css, only few JQuery plugins used
+Bootstrap practice which mainly focus on html/css and few JQuery plugins are applied